 Who we are

-SisterWorks is a not-for-profit social enterprise, base in Melbourne.
+SisterWorks is a not-for-profit social enterprise, based in Melbourne.

 Through work and entrepreneurship, our mission is to support women who are refugees, asylum seekers or migrants to improve their confidence, mental wellbeing and sense of belonging.